Gittocoder/hello-world/README.md

 # hello-world
 This is my repository for practicing Github Flow Hello!
 This is my first project on Github.
-I hope to learning and writing code with Github is going to be fun.
+I hope learning and writing code with Github is going to be fun.